“In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.”

 The standard of God’s love is ultimate sacrifice.

 We measure the standard of God’s love by the extent to which He loved us.
 He loved us to the point of sacrificing His Son on the cross for our sins.
-This is far more than a warm feeling toward us; it is a sacrificial action.
+This is far more than a warm feeling toward us; it is sacrificial action.

 You can love people you dislike.
 You can love people with whom you disagree.
-The Bible does not say that you have to agree with all Christians but God does say that you do have to love them.
+The Bible does not say that you have to agree with all Christians, but God does say that you do have to love them.
 God sets the pace of sacrificial love.
 God’s love could not be demonstrated without sacrifice on His part.
-We show love especially when we sacrifice for one another.
+We show love, especially when we sacrifice for one another.
 When we sacrifice our pride or time for someone else, we demonstrate that God’s love resides in us.

 God’s love for us enables us to love others.
 Most of us are selfish.
-We love ourselves; we do not give ourselves for others.
+We love ourselves; we do not give ourselves to others.
 We do not have time for others.
 We do not want to bother with other people’s problems, “I have enough problems of my own.”